PartlySaneStudios/partly-sane-skies/README.md

 ### Top Crops to Compost

-Shows you information about which crops are the best to use for the composter at the current moment in time
+Shows you information about which crops are the best to use for the composter at the current moment in time.

 ![Top Crops to Compost](images/crop_compost.png)